nikitavoloboev/ama/readme.md

 And I love [making](https://nikitavoloboev.xyz/projects/) and [sharing](https://nikitavoloboev.gitbooks.io/knowledge/content/sharing/sharing.html) things I have built.

 ## Guidelines
-- check if your question hasn't already been answered
+- Check if your question hasn't already been answered
-- use a succinct title and description
+- Use a succinct title and description
-- be nice :)
+- Be nice 🙂

 ## Links
 - [Read more AMAs](https://github.com/sindresorhus/amas)